On 23rd September, the Reserve Bank of India (RBI) imposed strict restrictions on the Mumbai-based, Punjab, and Maharashtra Cooperative Bank (PMC).

 The top officials of PMC Bank stated to the media that the money of depositors is safe and they have ample assets to cover all liabilities of the depositors.
 They also opined that the step taken by RBI was due to divergence in NPA and that RBI could have restricted only lending.
 Needless, to say the withdrawal limit rules caused widespread panic amongst PMC account holders.

-The RBI has put these restrictions citing several reasons like regulatory lapses and massive under-reporting of nonperforming assets (NPAs)
+The RBI has put these restrictions citing several reasons like regulatory lapses and massive under-reporting of nonperforming assets (NPAs).

 This sudden restriction ahead of the festival season is set to upset calculations of customers and deal a big blow to a state that is heavily reliant on the cooperative bank structure to service millions of customers in its villages.

-Financial experts believe there were also mismatches between the data uploaded on the RBI server and manual entry data maintained by the bank.
+Financial experts believe there were also mismatches between the data uploaded on the RBI server and the manual entry data maintained by the bank.

 As per many reports, the biggest reason for RBI’s punitive action was a loan of ₹ 2,500 crores to the now-bankrupt real estate firm Housing Development and Infrastructure Limited (HDIL).